Skip to main content

 Types of optimism

-Not much has been written about the types of optimism and popular media usually projects optimism as a one-size-fits-all construct.
+Not much has been written about the types of optimism, and popular media often portray it as a one-size-fits-all construct.
 But optimism comes in various shades and should not be considered a Pollyannaish view of everything.
 Here are the types of optimism:

-Dispositional optimism: Some individuals are naturally optimistic as part of their disposition, known as dispositional optimism (Carver & Scheier, 2014).
+Dispositional optimism: Some individuals are naturally optimistic, a trait known as dispositional optimism (Carver & Scheier, 2014).
 Dispositional optimism is more of a personality trait rather than an anticipation based on a particular situation.
-By their expectation of positive future outcomes, people with dispositional optimism continue to exert effort if they confront an important problem.
+Because they expect positive future outcomes, people with dispositional optimism continue to exert effort when they confront an important problem.
 Pessimists, by contrast, are generally more doubtful about their future and are likely to withdraw effort from goal-related problems.
-Dispositional optimism has been compared to big optimism, which may be a biologically driven tendency that leads to a desirable outcome because it produces a general state of vigor and resilience.
+Dispositional optimism has been compared to big optimism, which may be a biologically driven tendency that leads to desirable outcomes by producing a general state of vigor and resilience.

 Situational optimism: Also called little optimism, is the product of one’s past experience with specific situations.
 It promotes desirable outcomes by leading one to pursue specific actions that work well in specific situations.
 While big optimism helps you reach your life goals, little optimism gets you through day-to-day life.

 Flexible optimism: This refers to the choice to use optimism or not, depending on the situation.
 Optimism works better if the cost of failure in whatever you are trying to accomplish is low.
-For example, if you are striving to achieve something (e.g., getting a promotion, selling a product, writing a difficult report, winning a game) or want to lead or inspire others (Seligman, 2006).
+For example, if you are striving to achieve something (e.g., getting a promotion, selling a product, writing a difficult report, or winning a game), or if you want to lead or inspire others (Seligman, 2006).

-Realistic optimism: Realistic optimism means maintaining a positive outlook but also being open to negative feedback and also actually soliciting it.
+Realistic optimism means maintaining a positive outlook while also being open to negative feedback and actively soliciting it.
 It also means working toward good outcomes with no guarantee that these will occur, especially without effort (Schneider, 2001).

 When not to use optimism

-Remember, though, that optimism may not be helpful in every situation and may backfire if used in situations where the cost of failure is high (Duggal, 2018; Seligman, 2006).
+Remember, though, that optimism may not be helpful in every situation and can backfire when the cost of failure is high (Duggal, 2018; Seligman, 2006).
 Examples include:

 • If your goal is to counsel others whose future appears bleak.